10 Days Bhutan Tour Package

 • Show respect to monks and refrain from disturbing them during prayers or meditation.

-• Risk and its solution during 10 days Nepal and Bhutan Tour
+Risk and its Solution During 10 Days Bhutan Tour

 Altitude-Related Risks

-• High-altitude areas in Nepal and Bhutan can cause altitude sickness.
+• High-altitude areas in Bhutan can cause altitude sickness.

 • Stay hydrated, take breaks, and allow proper acclimatization.